xeo3221/xeo3221/README.md

 # Hi 👋!
-My name is Sebastian, I'm a Junior Full-Stack Developer
+My name is Sebastian, I'm a Full-Stack Developer

-➤ I am a passionate IT student in my fourth year, currently seeking commercial experience as a **Junior Developer**.

-➤ I specialize in building **modern web applications** using **Next.js, React, React Native, TypeScript, and Tailwind CSS**.
+➤ I am a passionate IT student in my fourth year, I specialize in building **modern web applications** using **Next.js, React, React Native, TypeScript, and Tailwind CSS**.
 My journey started with **HTML, CSS, and JavaScript**, but I quickly expanded my stack to include **full-stack development**.
 I am highly motivated to apply my skills in a professional environment and contribute to real-world projects.

-➤ I enjoy learning new technologies, solving coding challenges, and continuously improving my skills.
-I am open to internship, apprenticeship, or junior-level opportunities where I can grow as a developer.

 ## 🚀 Tech Stack & Tools
 ### 🖥️ Frontend